-That’s why Koenig & Owen, LLC should be your first call.
+That’s why James D. Owen, LLC should be your first call.
 We’ve successfully represented countless clients in a wide range of criminal matters across the state of Ohio.
 In many of those cases, we’ve gotten positive results by showing that our clients acted in self-defense.
 We know the strategies that work best – let us get to work for you.

 What is an Affirmative Defense?